yyorkchan/FYP/README.md

 - Run `yarn` After clone
 - ALWAYS USE `yarn add` to install packages, avoid using `npm install`
 - Use **Expo Go** to Debug
-- Use `node index.js` in /backend to start express server
+- Run `node index.js` in /backend to start express server

 ## Current To-Do List:
 Next up (๑•̀ㅂ•́)و✧ 🔥
-- Start working on interim present ppt: Next up
+- Implement delete and filter in Home Screen
-- Start working on interim report: Next Next up
+- Research what machine learning model to use

 Done!  ✧◝(⁰▿⁰)◜✧ ✅
 1. Build Home Page: Done!